degrim/ASP.Net-Core-RedisCacheSample/README.md

 ## Run the app locally
-This sample app targets the ASP.Net Core and the .Net CoreCLR version 1.0.0-rc1-update1.
+This sample app uses .Net Core version 1.1.0 and ASP.NET Core 1.1.1.
 The app can be run locally from Visual Studio or using the command-line tools, but this will only run one instance of the app and will not demonstrate the session data being persisted accross instances.

 1. Copy the credentials from your `rediscloud-service` service in Bluemix to `src/RedisSample/config.json`, you can see the credentials using: